Last month I had the pleasure of achieving my first full year as a professional web developer in a Finnish company centered around online payments.

 #1 PHP Is Back With a Bang

 Or depending on your point of view, still great.
 That is an acceptable answer too.
-I used to make some simple dynamic websites and customize WordPress blogs with PHP 5 and quickly saw myself growing tired of it.
-Languages like Python and Ruby just felt a lot more sensible and fun to design websites with than old dog PHP.
+I used to make some modest dynamic websites and customize WordPress blogs with PHP 5 and quickly saw myself growing tired of it.
+Languages like Python and Ruby felt a lot more sensible and fun to design websites with than old dog PHP.
 Luckily, that is not the case anymore.

 In the university information system class my software engineering teacher – who happens to also be a professor – referred to PHP as a toy language which nobody should use.
 I’m sure many of you have read at least one of those notorious blog posts warning about PHP being bad in everything but in